DonKeem/Digital-Healthcare-medical-website-Graduation-project/README.md

 ```bash
 docker-compose up -d
 ```
-This command will build the image if it doesn't exist, or download the requirements first and then build the image (our working environment).
+This command will build the image if it doesn't exist,it downloads the requirements first and then build the image (our working environment).

 Note: If you want to close the container and shut down the server, use the following command:
 ```bash